anish02shadow/TrackIt/README.md

 I welcome contributions from the community!
 If you'd like to contribute to TrackIt, please fork the repository and submit a pull request.

-## License

-TrackIt is released under the MIT License.